Lionesses blasted after huge snub to fans as they land back in Blighty

 “It’s disappointing.
 I think we just assumed that they were going to come through.
 We knew that there were going to be a few fans here, we didn’t realise how many fans.
 But we expected them to come through, to cheer for them, to show how proud we are of them,” one fan at the airport told the Daily Mail.

+The fan then continued.
 “It’s a weird one.
 I think everyone just expected them to come out – they always normally are really good with the fans, and especially something like this.
-They’ve had an incredible tournament, so for them not to come out I’m pretty surprised actually,” they then added.
+They’ve had an incredible tournament, so for them not to come out I’m pretty surprised actually.”

 Other fans took to Twitter to express their disappointment over the fans snubbing.